-6 Reasons why Invoice Financing is Better than Bank Loans
+6 Reasons why Invoice Factoring is Better than Bank Loans

-If your Canadian business needs additional capital, you can consider a traditional bank loan or alternative financing.
-With the frequent difficulty of obtaining bank loans or lines of credit, speeding up cash flow through invoice factoring and invoice discounting are gaining a lot of popularity as viable financing alternatives.
+If your B2B business needs additional capital, you can consider a traditional bank loan or alternative financing.
+With the frequent difficulty of obtaining bank loans or lines of credit, speeding up cash flow through invoice factoring and invoice discounting are gaining popularity as viable financing alternatives.

-Receivables financing has become a reliable source of working capital for many Canadian small and medium sized businesses and it’s easy for you to join them.
-But before you get going, how do you know this alternative financing is better?
+Receivables financing has become a reliable source of working capital for many small and medium sized businesses because it’s as convenient as a line of credit while providing quick access to cash.
+But those aren’t the only reasons.

-Here are 6 reasons why many business owners prefer invoice financing to bank loans when considering their business financing options, and why you might, too.
+Here are 6 more reasons why many business owners prefer invoice factoring to bank loans when considering their business financing options, and why you might, too.

 1. Quick and Convenient

-Banks have very strict requirements and require tons of paperwork, often making the loan approval process a complex and lengthy one.
-It can take up to several weeks (or even months) for the bank to make its decision.
+Bank financing options have very strict requirements and require tons of paperwork, often making the loan approval process a complex and lengthy one.
+It can take up to several months for the bank to make its decision.
 Worse yet, after all that time, the loan may not even go through – leaving you at square one to get cash.
 It’s a stressful situation if you need a source of cash quickly.

 2. Improved Cash Flow

-Compared to bank loans, invoice financing provides a predictable source of cash.
-Factoring for cash flow creates greater liquidity, allow businesses to cover their expenses (like payroll, buying in bulk, or expanding operations) in a timely manner and use the additional working capital to take advantage of more opportunities to help the business grow and profit.
+Factoring for cash flow creates greater liquidity, allowing businesses to cover their expenses (like payroll, buying in bulk, or expanding operations) in a timely manner and use the additional working capital to take advantage of more opportunities to help the business grow and profit.
 And all without creating debt, as we’ll discuss next.

 4. No Caps or Limitations

 Banks loans have a maximum amount that can be borrowed.
 Once you’ve reached the limit you’ve been approved for, you’ll have to go through the application process all over again if you need additional funds.
-Look for an invoice financing company that can give you unlimited capital if you qualify, making the amount of cash available through invoice financing is directly related to your sales volume.
+Look for an invoice financing company that can give you unlimited capital if you qualify, making the amount of cash available through invoice factoring directly related to your sales volume.
 The more sales you close, the more invoices you’ll be able to factor.
 As your business and sales volume grows, you’ll have access to even more cash through your receivables.
 When you have a big opportunity that comes you way requiring cash to pay upfront costs, you’ll be able to take it on without worry.

 5. More Cost Effective